zakacat/FundamentalsCapstone/DESIGNPLAN.md

 - *As for the custom broadcast...*

 - *I succesfully made it so the user can see the state of the wifi, the user is also informed when they should share recipes and when they shouldn't.
 I decided to use the snackbar becuase I could, but in this case, it is effectively the same as a toast message as there are no clickable options.
 Nevermind, I decided to maintain the Toast course as that makes it so the user can see the toast in any activity.
 Maybe, I will use the snackbar as part of my custom broadcast?*

+**July 18 / 2021**

+- *I think that I will add the custom broadcast for when a recipe is shared...
+I will also receive it with the app, just because...
+I don't think the user will benefit much except to recieve a confirmation that (at least) the code for the share function has executed.*

+- *Three hours of procrastination and 15 minutes of work, I got the custom broadcast to send and be received when the user goes to share the recipe.
+There is not much use in this, but to demonstrate that it can be done.*

+- *Next weekend will be lesson number 8 which includes Notifications, Alarm Manager, and Job Scheduler.
+I have time to think about how I want to implement these things.
+I am excited for this job to finished, I think.
+But after lesson 8, then I have the debugging and the unit tests to do, and then a final clean up of the app...*